gleam-lang/website/getting-started/installing.md

 ### openSUSE

-For openSUSE the package is in the process of being accepted into the official repository.
+Gleam is available as part of the official packages repository.
+Install it with:
-For now you will have to add the package's repository yourself and then install from it:

 ```
-# zypper addrepo -f https://download.opensuse.org/repositories/home:/Pi-Cla/openSUSE_Tumbleweed/ gleam_repo
-# zypper refresh
 # zypper install gleam
 ```

+There are also nightlies available at this [home project](https://build.opensuse.org/project/show/home:Pi-Cla:gleam-nightly)

 ### Windows